dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ![image](https://user-images.githubusercontent.com/47384524/144275381-12bd6ee1-ced8-4a4f-a5df-9aad0437952d.png)

+🔶 This repository is now deprecated as Intel 7th Gen processors have reach their end-of-life for Apple support.
+Thank you for showing interest and appreciating this project.
+See you in the next one 🔶

 # Introduction
 Provided in this repository are EFI configurations for installing other macOS on Lenovo Yoga 720-15IKB using OpenCore.
 This EFI repository has been optimized to run macOS Monterey and Ventura.